mkrdip/related-posts-widget/readme.txt

 * Custom Post Types support.
 * Option to put thumbnail on top.
 * Option to change ordering of posts.
+* Option seperate categories if more than one is assigned
 * Set how many posts to show.
 * Placeholder in title string.
 * Option to make the widget title link to the category page.